ivy-llc/ivy/docs/partial_source/contributing/open_tasks.rst

 You will need to make changes to the current implementations, but you do not need to address *all* sections of the :ref:`Deep Dive` in detail.
 Specifically, you **do not** need to address the following:

-#. implement the hypothesis testing for the function
+#.
+Implement the hypothesis testing for the function
-#. get the tests passing for your function, if they are failing before you start
+#.
+Get the tests passing for your function, if they are failing before you start

 However, everything else covered in the :ref:`Deep Dive` must be addressed.
 Some common important tasks are:

-#. remove all :code:`lambda` and direct bindings for the backend functions (in :code:`ivy.functional.backends`), with each function instead defined using :code:`def`.
+#.
+Remove all :code:`lambda` and direct bindings for the backend functions (in :code:`ivy.functional.backends`), with each function instead defined using :code:`def`.
-#. implement the following if they don't exist but should do: :class:`ivy.Array` instance method, :class:`ivy.Container` static method, :class:`ivy.Container` instance method, :class:`ivy.Array` special method, :class:`ivy.Array` reverse special method, :class:`ivy.Container` special method, :class:`ivy.Container` reverse special method.
+#.
+Implement the following if they don't exist but should do: :class:`ivy.Array` instance method, :class:`ivy.Container` static method, :class:`ivy.Container` instance method, :class:`ivy.Array` special method, :class:`ivy.Array` reverse special method, :class:`ivy.Container` special method, :class:`ivy.Container` reverse special method.
 #.
 Make sure that the aforementioned methods are added into the correct category-specific parent class, such as :class:`ivy.ArrayWithElementwise`, :class:`ivy.ContainerWithManipulation` etc.
-#. correct all of the :ref:`Function Arguments` and the type hints for every function **and** its *relevant methods*, including those you did not implement yourself.
+#.
+Correct all of the :ref:`Function Arguments` and the type hints for every function **and** its *relevant methods*, including those you did not implement yourself.
-#. add the correct :ref:`Docstrings` to every function **and** its *relevant methods*, including those you did not implement yourself.
+#.
+Add the correct :ref:`Docstrings` to every function **and** its *relevant methods*, including those you did not implement yourself.
-#. add thorough :ref:`Docstring Examples` for every function **and** its *relevant methods* and ensure they pass the docstring tests.
+#.
+Add thorough :ref:`Docstring Examples` for every function **and** its *relevant methods* and ensure they pass the docstring tests.

 Formatting checklist
 ~~~~~~~~~~~~~~~~~~~~